kiam001/Whatsapp_Movie/readme.md

-Need Termux with ffmpeg and termux-setup-stoarge
+You will need Termux with FFmpeg and Termux-Setup-Storage.

-Download a video file or use yt-dlp in termux, rename it to in start sh file
+Download a video file using yt-dlp in Termux and rename it.
+Start the sh file.
-Send files with total commander use ony 2 output files in batch and send it to whatsapp status if no outputxxx.mp4 number left
+Use Total Commander to send files and select only two output files in batch mode.
+Send them to WhatsApp status if there are no outputxxx.mp4 files left.